vvaezian/Data-Science-Fundamentals/TimeSeries/Models.md

 ```python
 model = SARIMAX(df, order=(p, d, q))  # the value of parameter d tells the model how many times the diff should be applied.
 ```
 We use the Dicky-Fuller test to find the best value for d.
 We start by 0 and increment, and choose the first value that gives good result.
-We don't want to overfit.
+We don't want to overfit though.

 Cumulative Sum (`np.cumsum`) is the opossite of differencing (in case we want to do this manually).